Skip to main content

 Observation is part of everyday life: we are observing the people we live with and encounter, the places we pass through and inhabit, all the time.
 But do we really see what is before us?
 Do we really listen to the voices and sounds that surround us?
 What do we focus on?
 Why do we notice some things and not others?
 What do we remember of what we observe?
 How much of what we observe 'gets inside us', affects us?
 What just passes us by, and escapes our attention?
 What are we missing?
 And how might we use our observations of everyday life situations as a resource to better understand the psychosocial dimensions of the world we inhabit?

 In this module we explore the practice of observation as a mode of psychosocial inquiry and research.
-The module introduces you to a range of traditions of observation in the social sciences, arts and humanities, in order to develop a psychosocial observational sensibility and a repertoire of observational skills that mobilise our senses and stimulate our thinking about the everyday world in which we live.
+You will be introduced to a range of traditions of observation in the social sciences, arts and humanities, in order to develop a psychosocial observational sensibility and a repertoire of observational skills that mobilise our senses and stimulate our thinking about the everyday world in which we live.
 Recognising that observation takes place in time and space, we will pay attention to the particularity of specific places at particular times and for a specified duration.
 Our focus will be on 'everyday' settings and public practices in the urban environments and neighbourhoods of London.

 • Observation as a method of psychosocial inquiry and research